voltrb/volt/Readme.md

 For example when a user clicks to add a new todo item to a todo list, we might create a JavaScript object to represent the todo item, then add an item to the list's DOM.
 A lot of work needs to be done to make sure that the JavaScript object and the DOM always stay in sync.

 Recently the idea of "reactive programming" has been used to simplify maintaining the DOM.
 The idea is instead of having event handlers that manage a model (or JavaScript object) and manage the DOM, we have event handlers that manage reactive data models.
-We describe our DOM layer in a declaritive way so that it automatically knows how to render our data models.
+We describe our DOM layer in a declarative way so that it automatically knows how to render our data models.

 ## Reactive Value's